Devidian/docker-spaceengineers/README.md

 | [Diego Lucas Jimenez](https://github.com/tanisdlj)        | -                                                                      | Improved Dockerfile             |
 | [EthicalObligation](https://github.com/EthicalObligation) | https://github.com/EthicalObligation/docker-spaceengineers-healthcheck | Healthcheck & Quicker startup   |

-# Known issues
+## Known issues

 - **VRage Remote Client**
   - I personally could not manage to connect with te remote client, if anyone gets a connection please tell me (and maybe how you fixed it)
 - **Error: No IP assigned.**
   - This is an issue in the official dedicated server files that can only be fixed by keen [see this issue](https://github.com/KeenSoftwareHouse/SpaceEngineers/issues/611) FOOTNOTE: I have added a check to kill it for quicker restart.
+MIGHT BE RESOLVED SINCE WINE7
+- **No Mod download**
+  - Currently (01/2023) its not possible to download mods, all workarounds did not work so far